 In Catholicism today, white is worn by the Pope and used explicitly to refer to purity and innocence and virginity and birth or rebirth.
 Not surprisingly, it is the liturgical color used for Christmas and Easter, while the lamb of God is nearly always a white lamb.
 In Islam, white is known as a pure color and is often worn for Friday prayers.
 It is worn by Shinto priests as well, with similar associations.

 White’s Associations with the Afterlife

 What butterfly symbolizes death?
 It may very well be a white one.
 White brings up the idea of angels wearing white in heaven of white clouds.
 In several Hollywood movies, using a completely white room suggests the idea of the afterlife.

 More seriously, in Eastern cultures white is traditionally linked to mourning and funerals.
 It was also a mourning color in Western cultures in medieval times and well into the 1800s.
 Many paintings of royalty from across the centuries show figureheads wearing white in mourning.

 White’s Sense of Innocence and Cleanliness

 In the Victorian era, white became the popular bridal color and remains popular today.
-White suggest the bride’s innocence, goodness, and perfection.
+White suggests the bride’s innocence, goodness, and perfection.